nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 2.4.4.
 Find person
-You can find all contacts in Plannit whose name starts with a specific keyword.
+You may find person whose name starts with a specific keyword while in Plannit's home page.

 Format: `find-person KEYWORD`
 * The KEYWORD is case-insensitive.